Ivan Vyrypaev

+Since 2014 he has been living and working permanently in Poland together with his wife, prominent Polish actress Karolina Gruszka.
+Vyrypaev is known for his uncompromising stance on non-collaboration with the Russian state formulated after the Russian full-scale invasion of Ukraine, which he denounced in the strongest of terms; his decision to donate all proceedings from the staging of his theatrical work in Russia to Ukraine has led to a comprehensive ban and a criminal case.
+Ivan Vyrypayev was arrested in absentia and sentenced in absentia to 8 years in prison for spreading false information about the Russian army (Article 207.3 of the Russian Criminal Code).

 Biography

-Father - Aleksandr Nikolayevich Vyrypaev, teacher of the Irkutsk Pedagogical College No. 1, was awarded the Patriot of Russia commemorative medal.
-Mother - Vera Timofeyevna Vyrypaeva, had higher trade education, died tragically.

 In 1995, Ivan graduated from the Irkutsk Theater School, after graduation he worked for one season as an actor in the Magadan Theater, then for two seasons as an actor in the Drama and Comedy Theater in Kamchatka.
 In 1998, founded the theater-studio "Space of the Game" in Irkutsk.
 In the same year, Ivan became a student at the Higher Theater School named after Shchukin, studying at the departments of "Drama Theater Director".
 In 1999–2001, Vyrypaev taught acting skills at the Irkutsk Theater School, on the course of Vyacheslav Kokorin.

 In 2005, he created the Kislorod Movement agency for creative projects in the field of cinema, theater and literature.

-In 2006, he worked as the art director of the Praktika Theatre.

-In April 2013, he assumed the position of artistic director of the Praktika Theatre.
-In May 2016, he left this position.

-Since 2020, he has been the general producer of the Okko Theater bureau, which is busy producing and filming performances for shows on the Okko platform.
-In the spring of 2021, he left this position.